 Solutions to Tough Team Challenges

-After our webinar, “Building Trust on Your Team,” we surveyed the participants.
+After a past webinar, we surveyed the participants.
 Our question: What is your current top team challenge?
 We received a lot of interesting and, indeed, challenging responses.
 Here are a few of the issues that surfaced.
 I'm posting them along with suggestions about what actions to take to overcome them.